 5. Go Bird-Watching/chilling out at Thung Bua Daeng Bridge

-Lotus flowers at Thung Bua Daeng Bridge
+- ๐ Location: Thung Bua Daeng Bridge [Map Link]

 If you are looking to escape the bustle and hustle of the city and be surrounded by nature, with a pristine lake filled with lotus blooms and many species of birds chirping away, then you will want to check out Thung Bua Daeng Bridge, located about 30 minutes' drive south of Chaiyaphum City.